 We have described some basic mobility management mechanisms for DataClouds.
-The basic idea here is to maintain the connections between the users and their communities as well as connections between the communities and the whole network when the locations of users change.
+The basic idea here is to maintain the connections between the users and their communities and the connections between the communities and the whole network when the locations of users change.
 We can observe that the community structures employed in DataClouds drastically facilitate user mobility management.
-On one hand, as user mobility is much more common in practice as compared to community mobility, most of the control signal is exchanged within each community in DataClouds, which will significantly reduce the communication overhead for mobility management.
-On the other hand, in sharing-based data-centric services, a user is potentially both a data sender and a receiver.
-The mobility management mechanisms in DataClouds treat data senders and receivers in a unified manner and reduce the latency for locating the data source by keeping it well connected to all the interested receivers.
+On one hand, since user-mobility is much more common in practice as compared to community-mobility, most of control signal is exchanged within each community in DataClouds, which will significantly reduce the communication overhead for mobility management.
+On the other hand, in sharing-based data-centric services, a user is potentially both the data sender and receiver.
+The mobility management mechanisms in DataClouds treat data senders and receivers in a unified manner, and reduce the latency for locating the data source by keeping it well connected to all the interested receivers.